-11. TS and pTS: J-Resolved Steady-State Master Equation Solver
+11. TS (J-Resolved Steady-State Master Equation Solver) and pTDME (Parallel Fixed-J Time-Resolved Master Equation)

 These computer codes were developed by Lam Nguyen and John Stanton.

 TS is a serial code and pTS is a parallel version of the same code.
 The code features a J-resolved steady-state master equation that is solved by eigenvalue methods on large parallel computers.
 It utilizes the frozen-J approximation.
 The codes and User Manuals can be downloaded from the MultiWell web site.
 The codes must be compiled separately from the rest of the MultiWell Program Suite (see the User Manuals for instructions).